AnthonyDickson/Quantifying-Conceptual-Density-in-Text/README.md

 The main approaches are:
  - A co-occurrence graph
  - A graph encoding the relationships between concepts focusing on sections and section headers.

+The report for this project is currently hosted in [this GitHub repository](https://github.com/eight0153/Quantifying-Conceptual-Density-in-Text).

 # Getting Started
 1. Set up your python environment.